BinFlush/striptest/README.md

 It started out as a Python script that I wrote for my own use, to be run on a laptop while planning a printing session.
 That works fine, but it is not very portable, and the computer I actually carry around is a phone.
 So the whole thing has been reimplemented as a website, which does the same calculation directly in your browser.
 There is nothing to install, it fits on a phone screen, and nothing you type is sent anywhere.

 The Python script is still here and still works.
 It is in fact the reference: the website is tested against it on thousands of random settings, so the two always agree on the tempo and the counts.
 The website has also grown a few things the script never had.
-It plans the teststrip no matter how it is going to be timed: with an ordinary timer it simply gives the seconds for every patch, and the metronome is what it suggests to those who don't have one.
-It also has an easy way to tell it which tempos your metronome lacks, and a simulated teststrip that shows roughly what the patches are going to do to the tones.
+It plans the teststrip no matter how it is going to be timed: with an ordinary timer it simply gives the seconds for every patch, with a metronome it finds the tempo, and it can also do the timing itself, by sound, so that neither is needed.
+It has a darkroom view, which is red on black and large enough to read at the enlarger, an easy way to tell it which tempos your metronome lacks, and a simulated teststrip that shows roughly what the patches are going to do to the tones.
+Opened once while online it works in airplane mode after that, and it can be added to a phone's home screen like any other app.
 All of it is described below.

 ## Quickstart
 ### On the website
 Open https://binflush.github.io/striptest/, type in your base time, and pick the stepsize and the number of steps.
 The table then gives the seconds for every patch, to be used with a timer.
 Choose **a metronome** under **Timed with**, and you get a big red number instead, which is the tempo for your metronome, and a table that tells you what to count to.
+Choose **this page's sound** and it will simply sound every moment you have to act on.
 That is all there is to it.
 The section **The website** further down goes through the rest.

 ### With the Python script
 Ensure you have python and numpy installed, download the file `striptest.py`, open a terminal, navigate to where the file is located and run